 So you want to embark on the travel experience of a lifetime, but don’t have a stockpile of cash lying around?
 No worries!
-This three part series to FUNdraising will give you tips and tools to mobilize your personal network and help make your overseas adventure a reality.
+We will give you tips and tools to mobilize your personal network and help make your overseas adventure a reality.

 While daydreaming about your travel destination is a helpful motivator, to really achieve your travel goals requires a plan.
 Below is an outline of how to get started in your fundraising efforts.

-Cost of Greenheart Travel Program – Funding You Already Have = Fundraising Goal
+ICost of Greenheart Travel Program + Additional Expenses )- Funding You Already Have = Fundraising Goal

 After you have established your fundraising goal it is time to create a timeline of when you will need your travel funds.
 Work backwards on a timeline to achieve your fundraising goals that meet your ideal departure date.

 With your timeline and goal in mind, you can start to assess what communities you can reach out to for support.
 It is important to remember that fundraising takes time and you will likely need to reach out to various groups at different times to meet the full fundraising amount.

 A few questions you can use to discover what networks you belong to outside of friends and family are:

 Write down the groups of people you can reach out and the contact information for individuals within those groups.
 Start thinking about the best time to host an event, or speak to these communities.

 Now that you have outlined your fundraising goal, timeline, and supportive communities, it is time to start determining how you will raise the money needed for your travels.
 There are two main ways for you to have your networks support you in meeting your fundraising goal: direct solicitation and events.